The FBAR: When (and How) to Report Money in Foreign Bank Accounts

 Who files an FBAR?
 When you should report money in foreign accounts

-Wondering who files an FBAR?
-Whether you live in the U.S. or abroad, every U.S. person (U.S. citizens, green card holders, resident aliens) is required to file FinCEN Form 114 if they are an owner, nominee, or can control the distribution of the account's funds.
-If the combined balance of all your foreign accounts is more than $10,000 at any point during the calendar year, you must file FinCEN Form 114.
+Who files an FBAR?
+Whether you live in the U.S. or abroad, if you are a U.S. person (U.S. citizens, Green Card holders, resident aliens) you are required to file FinCEN Form 114 (an FBAR) if the combined balance of all the foreign accounts you own or have a financial interest or signature authority is more than $10,000 at any point during the calendar year.

-For example, suppose you are a U.S. citizen living in Brazil and you have two checking accounts and a poupança account at a Brazilian bank that together held $15,000 during 2019.
-In this case, you must file an FBAR for 2019 even if each account only held $5,000.
+For example, suppose you are a U.S. citizen living in Brazil.
+You have two Deutsche Bank checking accounts and a poupança account at a Brazilian bank that all together held $15,000 during the tax year.
+In this case, you must file an FBAR even if each account only held $5,000.

-Your FBAR filing instructions for 2019 and 2020 are the same as the filing instructions in 2018.
-It must be filed electronically through FinCEN's BSA e-filing system or with a preparation service, such as H&R Block Expat Tax Services.
+Your FBAR must be filed electronically through FinCEN's BSA e-filing system or with a preparation service that offers FBAR submissions, such as H&R Block Expat Tax Services.

 Married taxpayers should take note: In very few situations are you able to submit a joint FBAR.
 If you own accounts jointly with your spouse, and either none or only one of you own a separate account, you are able file a single report.
 Otherwise, each spouse must file their own.
 If you are filing prior year or an amended form, you must still use FinCEN's website to do so and you must file separate accounts.

-What happens if you don’t file when you’re supposed to?
+What happens if you don’t file an FBAR when you’re supposed to?
 In short, the answer here is penalties.
-Not filing costs you—under the current rules, if you're required to file but either you do not file on time or if you do not correctly report your foreign accounts, you can be subject to a penalty of up to $10,000 per violation.
-This is true even if you did not know you were required to file.
+Not filing costs you — under the current rules, if you're required to file but either you do not file on time or if you do not correctly report your foreign accounts, you can be subject to FBAR penalties of up to $10,000 per violation even if you didn’t know you had to file.

-The FBAR penalties are much steeper if you knowingly fail to file.
+The penalties are much steeper if you knowingly fail to file.
 If you’re aware of your requirement and do not file accurately, or if you don't file it on time, you could get hit with a $100,000 penalty per violation or an even higher penalty, depending on your account balances at the time of the violation.
+In the end, it makes financial sense to stay in compliance.

 Have questions about filing?
 Ready to file FinCEN Form 114?
 No matter how complicated your U.S. tax return is, there's an expat tax expert ready to help.